-Communication activities within the EGI-ACE project will support the outreach and visibility of the project.
-This section of the deliverable describes the initial plan, focusing on the most appropriate content for the relevant target audiences.
-Communication activities will create content and disseminate this through the relevant channels, whereas the engagement activities will focus more on creating interactions, offering room for initial exploitation of the project results, which has been described in the previous section of this plan.
-In the context of EGI-ACE, lessons learned from previous relevant projects (e.g., EOSC-hub), and established relationships with other projects and infrastructures, serve as valuable input.
+Communication activities within the EGI-ACE project support the outreach and visibility of the project.
+This section of the deliverable describes an updated plan, focusing on the most appropriate content for the relevant target audiences.
+Communication activities create content and disseminate this through the relevant channels, whereas the engagement activities focus more on creating interactions, offering room for initial exploitation of the project results, which has been described in the previous section of this plan.
+In the context of EGI-ACE, lessons learned from the first 18 months of the project as well as previous relevant projects (e.g., EOSC-hub), and established relationships with other projects and infrastructures, serve as valuable input.